A Prized Community Asset

 Would you like to take the kids to a playground, have a picnic and do some

 bird-watching all in one spot?
-Plat I Reservoir is located just east of Sutherlin, about 5 miles from Interstate 5.
-The 150-acre Reservoir is ideal for canoeing,…
+Plat I Reservoir is located just east of Sutherlin, about five miles from Interstate 5.
+The 150-acre reservoir is ideal for canoeing.

 Enjoy This Friendly Trail Rain or Shine!